Listening to the stream is only way to hear the show live (Monday - Thursday 10P-1A Central Time)--

 Windows Media Player: This one may be iffy.
 It's going to depend on the version of WMP, and the OS you're using.
 It's the only player that has mixed reviews from listeners.
 I would never have figure this out without following Phil's steps exactly.
 When I did, it worked flawlessly and quickly.

 Here's what Phil said: Right click on the top section of the opened media player.
 A menu will pop up.
 Click "File", then "Open URL", paste the URL in the popup window, hit OK and the stream will start.
 (I vouch for it.)

 Thomas suggested: first download and install combined community codec pack , a free down load found at http://cccp-project.net/ then in Windows media player go to "File", then "Open URL", then paste the URL into the field and click OK.

-Most are powered by Reciva.com and we're easy to find.
-Go to the "Talk" genre, scroll through the alphabet for "R" as in Rollye James Show, find us, and add us to your favorites.
-(You can also add us to your favorites at Reciva.com if you're registered.)
+Most are self explanatory.
+In general, go to the "Talk" genre, scroll through the alphabet for "R" as in Rollye James Show, find us, and add us to your favorites.

 TuneIn-- Search for Rollye James, and you'll find the live stream.

 If you can't see this page because you are blind or visually impaired, click here.